JamesCoding888/JavaOCP20221017/README.md

 - Description:   Readers shouldn’t have to mentally translate your names into other names they already know.
 This problem generally arises from a choice to use neither problem domain terms nor solution domain terms.

 > UnclearContextDemo.java
-- Description:   TBD
+- Description:   Variables with unclear context

 > GuessStatisticsMessage.java
-- Description:   TBD
+- Description:   Add meaningful context for variables

 # <a href="">Chapter 3: Functions</a>